 Lane Area Ferret Shelter and Rescue is a no-kill shelter providing temporary housing, care, and rehoming services for stray, abandoned, or otherwise unwanted ferrets.

 All services are by appointment only as shelter is in a private home.

 Adoptions: We no longer adopt to anyone who lives outside of Oregon.
-The adoptable ferrets we have at the Eugene shelter range in age from 1 1/2 years old (she's a horrible biter) to 8+!
-We have four single and a couple of pairs available; we have two singles, one pair, one trio, and a group of four in Newport.
+The adoptable ferrets we have at the Eugene shelter range in age from 1 year old to 8+!
+In Eugene, we have one older single, four pair, two trios, and one quad; we have two singles, one pair, and a group of four in Newport.
 You must do the telephone interview by calling (541) 484-1090 before you'll be invited to meet the adoptable ferrets.
-In Eugene, adoptions will happen outside and may be weather dependent; you will NOT come into the shelter.
-At your appointment, we will meet in the front yard where there will be a playpen set up so you can interact with the ferrets.
-Please wear a mask and be prepared to use hand sanitizer before you touch the ferrets.
-After you have made the decision on which ferret or ferrets you want to adopt, you will fill out the adoption contract, I will vaccinate and microchip your ferret(s) and you will take your new pet(s) home.
+Please be prepared to wear a mask and use hand sanitizer if you can't prove you have had a Covid vaccine.
+After you have made the decision on which ferret or ferrets you want to adopt, you will fill out the adoption contract, I will microchip your ferret(s) and you will take your new pet(s) home.